w3f/Grants-Program/Web_3_Security_Alliance.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Personal recommendation

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.

 The Web3 Security Alliance has received support from a16z, Paradigm, and LeXpunK.
 Grants have been received from Gnosis, Filecoin Foundation, and the Ethereum Foundations; its first donor was Vitalik Buterin.